mfenniak/dynamodb_fdw/README.md

 - `lsi_sort_key`
   - A secondary sort-index defined by a local secondary index on on the DynamoDB Table.
   - `lsi_name` option is the name of the local secondary index.
-  - `lsi_key` option is the attribute name indexed on the DynamoDB table.
+  - `lsi_attr_name` option is the attribute name indexed on the DynamoDB table.
   - Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
   - Specific PostgreSQL query operations on the LSI field will be translated into optimized DynamoDB queries.
 Those operations include: single equality check, range checks (>, <, >=, <=), between checks, and LIKE operators that have a single wildcard at the end (eg. "begins with" filters).
 All other filters will result in records being downloaded and filtered in PostgreSQL.
   - Only recommended for use on local secondary indexes with projection type "ALL"; otherwise queries that use the local secondary index will return records than queries that do not use the index, which can be very confusing.
 Schema import will ignore indexes that don't match this criteria.
 - `gsi_partition_key` and `gsi_sort_key`
   - A secondary partition key and a sort key defined by a global secondary index on the DynamoDB table.
-  - `gsi_name` option is the name of the global secondary index.
+  - `gsi_partition_key_gsi_name` option is the name of the global secondary index.
+If this field is a partition key in multiple GSIs, then this can be a comma-separated list.
-  - `gsi_partition_key` option is the attribute name indexed as the partition key on the DynamoDB global secondary index.
+  - `gsi_sort_key_gsi_name` option is the name of the global secondary index.
+If this field is a sort key in multiple GSIs, then this can be a comma-separated list.
-  - `gsi_sort_key` option is the attribute name indexed as the sort key on the DynamoDB global secondary index; can be omitted if it is a partition-key only index.
+  - `gsi_attr_name` option is the attribute name indexed as the partition or key sort key on the DynamoDB global secondary index.
   - Foreign schema import will set the PostgreSQL field names to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
   - Specific PostgreSQL query operations on the GSI partition key & sort keys will be translated into optimized DynamoDB query.
 The rules followed are the same as those for the `partition_key` and `sort_key` field.
   - Only recommended for use on global secondary indexes with projection type "ALL"; otherwise queries that use the local secondary index will return records than queries that do not use the index, which can be very confusing.
 Schema import will ignore indexes that don't match this criteria.